Notation and sound generation of the Contrabassoon - Philipp Dangas

 Download size: 354 kilobytes

-The playing techniques or effect on the Contrabassoon
+Table summary of the playing techniques on the Contrabassoon